 In the movie, the TV weatherman Phil uses his knowledge of the day’s events to better himself and the lives of others.
 He implements some sorts of improvements the next day and repeats the incremental changes each day until he enthusiastically reports the Groundhog Day festivities and impresses Rita, whom he has feelings for, with his apparent overnight transformation.

-Imagine this is a one-day sprint, Phil completes it and conducts a retrospective at the end to understand how he can improve it, he then comes up with actions and implements them incrementally in the next sprint to deliver better results.
+Imagine this is a one-day sprint, Phil completes it and conducts a retrospective at the end to understand how he can improve it, he then comes up with actions and implement them incrementally in the next sprint to deliver better results.
 Continuous improvement and Retrospective are key elements in Agile, driving high customer service standards and reducing waste.

-Phil ensures he handles the day better by implementing a few changes each day to make him and the other involved parties happy.
+Phil ensures he handles the day better by implementing few changes each day to make him and the other involved parties happy.
 He changes the priority of the day as he knows exactly what would happen if he follows the same pattern.

 Identify Risks and Manage Them by Retrospective